ARM-software/psa-api/doc/fwu/api/api.rst

 Unless explicitly stated in the documentation of a function, all pointers must be valid pointers to an object of the specified type.

-A parameter is considered to be a buffer if it points to an array of bytes.
+A parameter is considered to be a *buffer* if it points to an array of bytes.
 A buffer parameter always has the type ``uint8_t *`` or ``const uint8_t *``, and always has an associated parameter indicating the size of the array.
 Note that a parameter of type ``void *`` is never considered a buffer.

 All parameters of pointer type must be valid non-null pointers, unless the pointer is to a buffer of length ``0`` or the function's documentation explicitly describes the behavior when the pointer is null.

 Pointers to input parameters can be in read-only memory.
 Output parameters must be in writable memory.

+The implementation will only access memory referenced by a pointer or buffer parameter for the duration of the function call.

+Input buffers are fully consumed by the implementation after a successful function call.

 Unless otherwise documented, the content of output parameters is not defined when a function returns an error status.
 It is recommended that implementations set output parameters to safe defaults to reduce risk, in case the caller does not properly handle all errors.